scigility/scigility.github.io/pages/partners.en.md

   - title: Hadoop Enterprise Providers
     subsections:
       - title: Hortonworks
         description: Hortonworks offers two 100% open source technologie stacks with Hortonworks Data Platform and Hortonworks Data Flow for their modern information platform.
-Since 2013 Scigility is one of the Hortonworks system integrators and was the first Hortonworkspartner in Switzerland.
+Since 2013 Scigility is one of the Hortonworks system integrators and was the first Hortonworks partner in Switzerland.
         logos:
           - img: /assets/img/partners/hortonworks.jpg
             url: http://www.hortonworks.com